House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Greenworks

 When it comes to Greenworks’ product line, the answer is in the name.
-They only produce electric power tools which are much better for the environment than gas-powered competitors.
-When they first launched, Greenworks produced a powerful line of corded electric outdoor tools targeted towards residential consumers and hobbyists.
+They only produce electric power tools, which are much better for the environment than gas-powered competitors.
+When they first launched, Greenworks produced a powerful line of corded electric outdoor tools targeted toward residential consumers and hobbyists.

-Within their different voltage product lines, Greenworks has created a tool for just about every single occasion you can think of.
+Within their different voltage product lines, Greenworks has created a tool for every occasion you can think of.
 Their power tools are still restricted to the 24V line, but the higher voltage products extend to heavy-duty outdoor tools and equipment such as lawnmowers, tillers, and chainsaws.

 Ryobi

 Unlike Greenworks, Ryobi has some gas-powered tool lines.
-These are primarily just powerheads with different outdoor tool attachments such as cultivators and string trimmers.
-But their main focus nowadays is their electric-powered options—both corded and cordless.
+They are primarily powerheads with different outdoor tool attachments, such as cultivators and string trimmers.
+However, their main focus nowadays is electric-powered models with and without cords.

 The smallest (in terms of voltage) line that Ryobi has is their 18V ONE+ line.
-As you can see, this is less than the voltage of Greenworks starting 24V lineup.
+As you can see, this is less than the voltage of Greenworks’ 24V lineup.
 However, they boast a very impressive range of tools that can be operated through this system.
-Ryobi has over 175 different tools that can be integrated with their 18V ONE+ battery.
+Ryobi has over 175 tools that can be integrated with their 18V ONE+ battery.

-For heavier duty equipment, Ryobi also has a 40V line.
-The tools associated with this battery are targeted for home outdoor use and include chainsaws, trimmers, and blowers.
+For heavier-duty equipment, Ryobi also has a 40V line.
+The tools are targeted for home outdoor use and include chainsaws, trimmers, and blowers.

 Greenworks vs Ryobi: Price

-When compared to other outdoor equipment brands, both Greenworks and Ryobi are relatively low cost.
+Greenworks and Ryobi are relatively low-cost brands compared to other outdoor equipment companies.
 They both make for great budget options for home use and can be found in most big box hardware stores.
-Generally speaking, Greenworks is only slightly more pricey than Ryobi tools, with the difference between similar products usually being only a few dollars.
+Generally speaking, Greenworks is slightly more pricey than Ryobi tools, and the difference between similar products is usually only a few dollars.

 Greenworks